DanielG47/arlo-streamer-arm64/README.md

 [![CodeQL](https://github.com/kaffetorsk/arlo-streamer/actions/workflows/codeql.yml/badge.svg)](https://github.com/kaffetorsk/arlo-streamer/actions/workflows/codeql.yml)

+# Note
+The current version of the [pyaarlo](https://github.com/twrecked/pyaarlo) library has issues with loosing connection due to some update in the arlo authentication mechanism.
+If you have issues with the cameras disappearing after a while try `PYAARLO_RECONNECT_EVERY=110`

 # arlo-streamer
 Python script that turns arlo cameras into continuous streams through ffmpeg This allow arlo cameras to be used in the NVR of your choosing. (e.g. [Frigate](https://frigate.video/))